chrisemunt/mg_web/README.md

 **mg\_web** provides a high-performance minimalistic interface between three popular web servers ( **Microsoft IIS**, **Apache** and **Nginx** ) and M-like DB Servers ( **YottaDB**, **InterSystems IRIS** and **Cache** ).
 It is compliant with HTTP version 1.1 and 2.0.

+A longer read on the rationale behind **mg\_web** can be found [here](./why_mg_web.md).
+This document was prepared with my colleague Rob Tweed.
+Rob has many years experience in creating and using web application development frameworks.

+## Technical Summary

 HTTP requests passed to the DB Server via **mg\_web** are processed by a simple function of the form:

        Response = DBServerFunction(CGI, Content, System)